IBM/Parameter-Seed-Set/docs/index.md

 However, we know actions $$\texttt{(pick b1 r1 g1)}$$ and $$\texttt{(pick b1 r2 g1)}$$ are mutually exclusive, because of the mutually exclusive preconditions $$\texttt{(at b1 r1)}$$ and $$\texttt{(at b1 r2)}$$ respectively.
 So, we can use the same label for both these actions, say $$\texttt{(pick b1 g1)}$$.
 Similarly, action $$\texttt{(pick b2 r1 g1)}$$ and $$\texttt{(pick b2 r2 g1)}$$ can be labeled $$\texttt{(pick b2 g1)}$$.
 Essentially, we use only two parameters $$\texttt{?b}$$ and $$\texttt{?g}$$ of the $$\texttt{pick}$$ action model to generate the labels.

 **Some parameters help distinguish applicable action, some do not.
 The ones that do are called parameter seeds.
-Identification of parameter seeds can provide valid label reduction.** We defer to the main paper for details on how we to obtain the reduction.
+Identification of parameter seeds can provide valid label reduction.** We defer to the main paper for details on how we obtain the reduction.
 Next, we present the significance of our approach and demonstrate two use cases.

 > Our work characterizes a *valid label reduction* for classical planning tasks and propose an automated way of obtaining such valid reductions by leveraging *lifted mutex groups*.